-There are about 32,326 college students earning a degree in sociology a year.
-This makes it 16th most common from the 389 total majors reviewed.
+There are about 34,530 college students earning a degree in Sociology a year.
+This makes it 20th most common from the 384 total majors reviewed.

 With a ranking of 102 out of a total 121 college majors for income potential, Sociology is not the best option when it comes to earnings.
 However, some schools deliver considerably better outcomes, and some students will expand their earning potential by pursuing additional education.

 The top ranked school in the U.S. for Sociology is University of California - Berkeley.
-Students who graduate from the sociology program earn an average of $49,484 in their early career salary and $77,514 in their mid-career salary.
+After graduating, sociology students typically earn an average of $49,484 in the first five years of their career.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

 University of California - Los Angeles is among your best bets if you're planning on studying Sociology.
 University of California - Los Angeles offers graduate degrees in sociology for those interested in an advanced degree.
 The setting in an important urban center is great for young people seeking out considerable opportunities for social networking, adventure, and exploration.

 Ranked #3 in California for overall value, we would have expected this university's excellent academic programs to command a greater price.
 59.0% of students at University of California - Los Angeles acquire educational funding, so don't forget to submit the FAFSA!
 Ever wish schools were graded with a report card?
 Now they are.
 Visit University of California - Los Angeles' scorecard.